A pediatric psychiatrist or psychologist can conduct a thorough, in-depth examination to diagnose reactive attachment disorder.

 Coping and support

-If you're a parent or caregiver whose child has reactive attachment disorder, it's easy to become angry, frustrated and distressed.
+If you're a parent or caregiver whose child has reactive attachment disorder, it's easy to become angry, frustrated, guilty and distressed.
 You may feel like your child doesn't love you — or that it's hard to like your child sometimes.

 These actions may help:

 - Educate yourself and your family about reactive attachment disorder.
-Ask your pediatrician about resources or check trusted internet sites.
+Ask your pediatrician or your child's mental health professional about resources or check trusted internet sites.
 If your child has a background that includes institutions or foster care, consider checking with relevant social service agencies for educational materials and resources.

 - Find someone who can give you a break from time to time.
 It can be exhausting caring for a child with reactive attachment disorder.
 You'll begin to burn out if you don't periodically have downtime.
 But avoid using multiple caregivers.
 Choose a caregiver who is nurturing and familiar with reactive attachment disorder or educate the caregiver about the disorder.